America's Demographic Winter

 Of course there is a large variation among the 50 states.
 There are currently two states, Maine and West Virginia, where there are more deaths than births which means net natural population growth is negative.
-States that have also seen large drop in the rate of natural population growth as a percent of population include New Hampshire (-85 percent), Vermont (-83 percent), Rhode Island (-75 percent), Pennsylvania (-74 percent), and Connecticut (-72 percent).
+States that have also seen large drop in the rate of natural population growth between 1991 and 2016, as a percent of population, include New Hampshire (-93 percent), Vermont (-88 percent), Pennsylvania (-85 percent), Rhode Island (-84 percent), and Florida(-78 percent).

-On the brighter side, North Dakota has seen an increase in their net natural population rate as a percent of population (22 percent) and Nebraska is nearly level (1 percent).
-Beyond these two states, net natural population growth has fallen though not nearly to the extremes cited above—South Dakota (-1 percent), Iowa (-13 percent), Utah (-21 percent), Kansas (-21 percent), and Minnesota (-25 percent).
+On the brighter side, North Dakota has seen an increase in their net natural population rate as a percent of population (30 percent).
+Beyond that one state, however, net natural population growth has fallen though not nearly to the extremes cited above—Nebraska (-2 percent), South Dakota (-12 percent), Iowa (-21 percent), Utah (-24 percent), and Kansas (-28 percent).

 To better understand what is going on, let’s now look at the components of net natural population growth—births and deaths.

-On the other hand, there are states with more dramatic drops in the number of births as a percent of the population including: New Hampshire (-38 percent), California (-36 percent), Vermont (-35 percent), Connecticut (-33 percent), and Rhode Island (-30 percent).
+On the other hand, there are states with more dramatic drops in the number of births, as a percent of the population, between 1991 and 2016 including: New Hampshire (-40 percent), California (-36 percent), Vermont (-34 percent), Connecticut (-33 percent), and Rhode Island (-32 percent).

-In stark contrast, there has been an increase in the absolute number of deaths in America between 1991 and 2015 of 486,127 to 2.6 million from 2.1 million per year—this is a 23 percent increase.
-However, the absolute increase in deaths has actually lagged behind the overall growth in population.
-As a percent of population, deaths have fallen by -3.4 percent to 0.82 percent in 2015 from 0.85 percent in 1991.
+In stark contrast, there has been an increase in the absolute number of deaths in America between 1991 and 2016 of 607,107 to 2.7 million from 2.1 million per year—this is a 28 percent increase.
+However, the absolute increase in deaths has grown in-line the overall growth in population.
+As a percent of population, deaths have grown by only 1 percent to 0.85 percent in 2016 from 0.85 percent in 1991.